cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 All this is computed (determined with the help of a computer) by validators (a program or a computer that are responsible for checking the validity of something).
 The validators do so, by using their GPU's (literally - graphics cards).

-This allows to search data on the web, rank it, query it (look it up) and create knowledge databases without BlackBox intermediaries (third parties that try to censor data, hide or push specific results to obtain money, track your data, etc).
+This allows to search data on the web, rank it, query it (look it up) and create knowledge databases without blackbox intermediaries (third parties that try to censor data, hide or push specific results to obtain money, track your data, etc).

 The interesting thing is that such a simple mechanism allows creating a lot of powerful tools as a result.
 We will go in-detail further down the document into those.
 For example: unified semantics, SEO instruments, autonomous robots, and a lot more.